ezgliding/goigc/README.md

-goigc is a portable utility to parse and analyse gliding flights, supporting [igc](http://www.fai.org/component/phocadownload/category/?download=5745:igc-flight-recorder-specification-edition-2-with-al1-2011-5-31) as well as other popular gps formats such as gpx.
+goigc is a portable utility to parse and analyse gliding flights, supporting [igc](http://www.fai.org/component/phocadownload/category/?download=5745:igc-flight-recorder-specification-edition-2-with-al1-2011-5-31) as well as other popular gps formats.

 You can use goigc to:
 * Parse and get metadata for flights in multiple formats (igc, gpx, ...)
 * Convert flights between all formats
-* Run flight optimization following popular competition rules (OLC, netcoupe, ...)
+* Run flight optimization following popular competition rules (olc, netcoupe, ...)

 ## Community and Contributing